 Update fall 2016: Due to spring time flooding, lots of new sand has been deposited along about 1.5 miles of Ameri-trail.
 The deep sand is mostly between the first and third pipeline.

 Yaupon Trail– At 1 mile long, this trail connects 5 mile road to the SE corner of Peach Creek Loop Trail.
 It also crosses Canoe Launch Road.
 This trail is a little over a mile long and has a great flow.
 It also creates more looping options.

 Suggested route starts at entry parking area.
 Follow peach creek lower trail keeping right.
 Follow trail along creek .8 miles to nature center area.
 Continue along creek just to left of pedestrian bridge using west side of peach creek loop trail.
 5 miles to Ameritrail trailhead.
 Follow Ameritrail 5 miles to end.
 Ameritrail ends into an old logging road loop.
 Either direction leads to Lake Isabel and 5 mile road.
 5 mile road leads directly north to the front of park and is closed to motor vehicles most of the way.
 For a little extra turn left onto Yaupon trail and follow back to Peach Creek Loop and Nature center.

 There is a parking area and the trailhead of Peach creek trail just to the right of the entry station.
 This area has no restrooms or water.

 The nature center area has a large clearing and parking lot.
 Restrooms are across from parking lot.
 An outdoor water fountain with cold water is at the south end of nature center building.
+(Press and hold the button then wait for water to come on, It’s freeze-proof.)
 Cross the pedestrian bridge to access a beach/deck for cooling off in peach creek.

 Download the app and follow a trail from your smart phone.